eliranmal/vue-cli-template-registry/README.md

 ## overview

-&hellip;
+a local registry for your vue-cli custom templates.
+to be used with private/enterprise hosted custom template repositories.

 ## setup

-choose your preferred setup method.
+choose your preferred setup method:

-#### none
+#### none!

-best for a one-time installation of an arbitrary custom-template. no residue on the file-system, no strings attached!
+best for a one-time installation of an arbitrary custom template. no residue on the file-system, no strings attached! make sure to replace `<awesome-cli-template>` with your custom template clone URL (or local path).

 ```sh
 curl -sf https://raw.githubusercontent.com/eliranmal/vue-cli-template-registry/master/bin/registry.sh | bash -s install <awesome-cli-template>
 ```

+building your own custom template? add this one-liner to the custom template readme page.

 #### via NPM

-this is the most convenient way to work with the registry if you have many custom-templates you'd like to install, or otherwise need to tinker with the installation command options.
+this is the most convenient way to work with the registry if you have many custom templates you'd like to install, or otherwise need to tinker with the installation command options.

 ```sh
 npm i -g vue-cli-template-registry